Kazakh Khanate: Expansion of the Kazakh Khanate

-Mirza Muhammad Haidar wrote in his Tarikh-i-Rashidi that:
+Mirza Muhammad Haidar wrote in his Tarikh-i-Rashidi that:Казахское ханство при Касым хане.

 Turmoil and civil war

 After the death of Kasym Khan, the Nogaiys restored their status quo by capturing the territory before in the west of the Turgai River.
 The Kazakh Khanate itself focused on the territory of Zhetysu and South Kazakhstan, where strife was starting to happen.
 The central territory of Kazakhstan, Sary-Arka, at that time was nominally part of the Kazakh Khanate.
 The Khanate of Sibir seized the northern regions of Sary-Arka.

 When Tahir Khan took the Kazakh throne, the Oirats invaded and captured eastern parts of Sary Arka in the 1520s.

 In the early 1530s, a civil war began in the Kazakh Khanate between the grandsons of Janibek Khan.
 Haqnazar Khan emerged as victorious and reunited the khanate under his control.

 Haqnazar Khan (1537–1580)

-Under Haqnazar Khan, also known as Haq-Nazar or Khaknazar Khan or Ak Nazar Khan, the Kazakh Khanate faced competition from several directions: the Nogai Horde in the west, the Khanate of Sibir in the north, Moghulistan in the east and the Khanate of Bukhara in the south.
+Under Haqnazar Khan, also known as Haq-Nazar or Khaknazar Khan or Ak Nazar Khan, the Kazakh Khanate faced competition from several directions: the Nogai Horde in the west, the Khanate of Sibir in the north, Moghulistan in the east, and the Khanate of Bukhara in the south.

 Haqnazar Khan began to liberate the occupied Kazakh lands.
 He returned the northern regions of Sary-Arka to the Kazakh Khanate.
 Having begun a campaign against the Nogai Horde, Haqnazar reconquered Saraishyk from the Nogai Horde and the surrounding Kazakh territories as well.
 In the fight against the Khivans, the Kazakhs conquered the Mangyshlak peninsula and successfully repelled the Oirats.
 Haqnazar began a campaign against Moghulistan with the aim of finally incorporating Zhetysu into the Kazakh Khanate.
 The campaign ended successfully and resulted in defeat for Moghulistan.
 However, in the north, there was a threat from the Khanate of Sibir, led by Khan Kuchum.